Miles Kasiri

-Miles Kasiri (born 29 January 1987) is a retired British professional tennis player.
+Miles Kasiri (born 29 January 1987) is a retired British professional tennis player and advocate of plant-based nutrition.

 Career

 Kasiri is a former student of the Nick Bollettieri Tennis Academy, where he reached the Boys' Singles Final of the 2004 Wimbledon Championships.
 He was defeated by Gaël Monfils 7–5, 7–6(8-6).

 In 2005, Kasiri was suspended by the Lawn Tennis Association's national training for three-months for demonstrating behavioural problems and lack of effort.

+Plant-based nutrition

+Kasiri became a vegan in 2016 and operates the YouTube channel Healthy Crazy Cool to share nutritional advice and plant-based recipes.
+He is a registered nutritional therapist.